-Much of what I type and write about in regard to Business E-mail Etiquette really boils down to being polite and reflecting courtesy for others.
-When it come to your business activities even more so because you hope to forge long term mutually respectful relationships.
+Much of what I type and write about concerning Business E-mail Etiquette boils down to being polite and reflecting courtesy for others.
+Even more so when it comes to your business activities, you hope to forge long-term, mutually beneficial relationships.

 The formal definition of etiquette is “rules governing socially acceptable behavior.”
-While the definition of Socially acceptable behavior is questionable now-a-days, when it comes to business not much has changed.
-If you want to succeed that is.
+While the description of socially acceptable behavior is questionable nowadays, not much has changed when it comes to business.
+If you want to succeed, that is.

-We live in an “all about me” culture where too many carry that over into their e-mail communications.
-They just want to do what they want to do.
-A healthy portion not even thinking about how their lack of e-mail etiquette will reflect negatively on how they may be perceived by potential customers, partners and employers alike.
+We live in an “all about me” culture where too many carry that over into their email communications.
+They want to do what they want to do.
+A healthy portion not even thinking about how their lack of email etiquette will negatively reflect how they may be perceived by potential customers, partners, and employers alike.

-Many are not be concerned if their lack of desire to communicate professionally will cause lost opportunity.
-Take them; or leave them!
+Some do not appear concerned about how their lack of effort to communicate professionally will cause lost opportunity.
+Take them, or leave them!
 Sadly, many will choose to leave…

 Today, I would like to share with you one of my favorite quotes on the topic of politeness: